zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    This is a short-cut for :zeek:see:`Telemetry::histogram_observe`.

-   :hf: The histogram family to use.
+   :param hf: The histogram family to use.

-   :label_values: The label values to use for the histogram.
+   :param label_values: The label values to use for the histogram.

-   :measurement: The value for this observations.
+   :param measurement: The value for this observations.

    :returns: True if measurement was observed successfully.